joshbart-admin-projects/domain-infosec-card-game/README.md

 Once a round has been played, all defense players discard their hands and played cards.
 If needed, they reshuffle their decks.
 Play continues until the defense team earns enough points.

 ## Specific Cards

+At this point, these cards are suggestions.
+They have not been play-tested yet.

 ### Technical